stolostron/deploy/multiclusterengine/README.md

-# Backplane Operator
+# MultiCluster Engine Operator

-Backplane operator installs and manages backplane components, such as cluster-manager, hive, and other core foundation resources.
+Multicluster engine operator installs and manages multicluster components, such as cluster-manager, hive, and other core foundation resources.

 ## Prereqs

-You must meet the following requirements to install the _backplane operator_:
+You must meet the following requirements to install the _MultiCluster Engine_:

 - An OpenShift Container Platform (OCP) 4.3+ cluster available
   - You must have a default storage class defined